Chinch-Bug/clangen-genemod/docs/dev/art/cat-sprites.md

 “none” (pure white), “offwhite”, “cream”, “darkcream”, “gray”, and “pink”.
 You don’t need to worry about them.
 The white patches you design should just be a pure white color, the game will handle the rest of the color variation.

-**When designing white patches for the cats, please use the pixel brush!** By this I don’t mean simply a brush that is the size of 1px, but a brush that will specifically only draw solid pixel-y squares with no soft edges, as seen in above images.
+**When designing white patches for the rabbits, please use the pixel brush!** By this I don’t mean simply a brush that is the size of 1px, but a brush that will specifically only draw solid pixel-y squares with no soft edges, as seen in above images.
 There are some patches in the game that may not follow this advice, but it is highly recommended (and you may be asked to re-do your patches if they do not follow this advice).

 Having semi-transparent parts in your white patches design is totally ok.
 However, to follow the style & to not look jarring, when you are using transparency for a gradient effect, please make these transparent parts into solid “waves” of white using the same pixel brush (with varying levels of opacity) instead of using other types of brushes to create gradients.
 This lets the spritework look more clean and deliberate.